 Weight Determination Technique

-In order to choose by diverse factors and judge the sales of certain types of phones, we create a new Weight Determination Technique, which imitates the Analytic Hierarchy Process (AHP), to achieve the goal which is to determine the weight of each option in complicated and uncertain problems.
+In order to choose by diverse factors and judge the sales of certain types of phones, we create a new Weight Determination Technique, which imitates the Analytic Hierarchy Process (AHP), to achieve the goal which is to qualitatively determine the weight of each option in complicated and uncertain problems.
 We define the properties of the phones, which are display resolution, recording definition, RAM, ROM, CPU core, highest camera resolution, and price, obtained from the Principal Component Analysis, as the scheme layer, while defining the click rate and the convert rate as the target layer, to build up the weight determining model with one mere layer but several groups.

 Figure 5: Structure diagram.
 We use only two layers but with several groups.